siriustrack/meta-ads-mcp/README.md

    ```
 4. The first time you run a command, you'll be provided with a login URL to authorize with Meta

-Benefits of Pipeboard authentication:
+**Benefits of Pipeboard authentication:**
-- Longer-lived tokens (60 days)
+- ✅ Longer-lived tokens (60 days)
-- No need to configure a Meta Developer App
+- ✅ No need to configure a Meta Developer App
-- Simpler setup with just an API token
+- ✅ Simpler setup with just an API token
-- Automatic token renewal
+- ✅ Automatic token renewal

 To test the Pipeboard authentication flow:
 ```bash